Markdown implementation

 Per-realm features

 At a backend code level, these are controlled by the message_realm object and other arguments passed into do_convert (sent_by_bot, translate_emoticons, mention_data, etc.).
-Because Python-Markdown doesn’t support directly passing arguments into the Markdown processor, our logic attaches these data to the Markdown processor object via e.g. _md_engine.zulip_db_data, and then individual Markdown rules can access the data from there.
+Because Python-Markdown doesn’t support directly passing arguments into the Markdown processor, our logic attaches the data to the Markdown processor object via, for example, _md_engine.zulip_db_data, and then individual Markdown rules can access the data from there.

 Zulip’s Markdown philosophy